Become A Traeger Ambassador

 Season the roast generously on all sides (including the ends) with Traeger Prime Rib Rub.

-Reduce the temperature of the Traeger to 200 degrees F. You can leave the grill lid open for a few minutes to hasten the cooling.
+Reduce the temperature of the Traeger by selecting the """"Smoke"""" setting on your thermostat.
+You can leave the grill lid open for a few minutes to hasten the cooling.